Obama Calls For At Least A 'Down Payment' On Deficit

 NAYLOR: Right.
 All about hope.
 And that's about it right now, I think.

-Representative JOHN BOEHNER (Republican, Ohio; Speaker of the House): We asked the president to lead.
+JOHN BOEHNER: We asked the president to lead.
 We asked him to put forward a plan.
 Not a speech.
 A real plan.
 And he hasn't.
 We will.

 NAYLOR: Thanks, Mary Louise.

 LOUISE KELLY: That's NPR's Brian Naylor talking about the negotiations still very much underway to try to find a debt deal.
 And you're listening to MORNING EDITION from NPR News.